Beach closures, paranoia, history and culture

-The beach in Santa Clara, closed by National Civil Protection Service (SINAPROC, the lifeguards for which are in orange) with police on hand to enforce that, was closed on November 22.
+The beach in Santa Clara, closed by National Civil Protection System (SINAPROC, the lifeguards for which are in orange) with police on hand to enforce that, was closed on November 22.
 The red flag is a symbol of that, rather than a communist takeover.
 The order closing all beaches and riverbank bathing spots in Panama, by reference for gringos of a certain age, came 57 years after the day that John F. Kennedy was assassinated.
 By reference for those in charge of public safety in Panama, it came on a fairly nice day after several days of heavy rains.
 SINAPROC photo.

 Are they coming to take you away?